-As previously mentioned, as long as a food contains moisture – it can be freeze-dried.
-A freeze dryer will set you back at least a few grand, it’s a pressure chamber at the end of the day and they don’t come cheap.
+As previously mentioned, as long as food contains moisture – it can be freeze-dried.
+A freeze dryer will set you back at least a few grand, it’s a pressure chamber at the end of the day, and they don’t come cheap.

 So Where Can I Buy Freeze Dried Meals?

 Taking people on expeditions and wild camping I’ve had lots of freeze dried and ready to eat meals.
-I’ve shopped around a lot and bought stuff from a number of places (I even had that trash they sell in GoOutdoors).
+I’ve shopped around a lot and bought stuff from several places (I even had that trash they sell in GoOutdoors).

-ExpeditionFoods.com sell there own stuff a little cheaper than other places do and there is a good selection but you pay £3.99 shipping in the UK so order enough to make it pay.
-The ‘One Day’ or ‘Seven Day’ Ration Packs might be a good option to have a look at.
+ExpeditionFoods.com sell there own stuff a little cheaper than other places do, and there is a good selection, but you pay £3.99 shipping in the UK so order enough to make it pay.
+The ‘One Day’ or ‘Seven Day’ Ration Packs might be an excellent option to have a look at.

-SummitToEat.com has a good easy to use website, their food is great and as long as your order is over £25 the delivery is free.
+SummitToEat.com has an excellent, easy to use website.
+Their food is very good and as long as your order is over £25 the delivery is free.

 Base Camp Food

-I found Basecamp Foods however to be the best supplier in my opinion so I just go back there every time.
-They supply foods from all the manufacturers so you’re free to buy a range of products at mostly the same price as on their ‘home’ website.
-I’m busy ALL the time and leave ordering food until the last minute so the next delivery box has been ticked a few times over the Summer.
+I found Basecamp Foods, however, to be the best supplier in my opinion, so I just go back there every time.
+They supply foods from all the manufacturers.
+You’re free to buy a range of products at mostly the same price as on their ‘home’ website.
+I’m busy ALL the time and leave ordering food until the last minute.
+So, the ‘next day delivery’ box has been ticked a few times over the Summer.
 Standard 2-3 day delivery is free.

-Selling a massive range of breakfasts, snacks, meals and desserts I think there’ll be something for every occasion.
-Including vegan, vegetarian, gluten free and lactose free selection filtered through a drop-down list, you’ll also find something that suits your ‘dietary requirements’.
-You’ll find a main meal for as little as £5.49 and a breakfast for only a few quid.
+Selling a massive range of breakfasts, snacks, meals and desserts, I think there’ll be something for every occasion.
+Including vegan, vegetarian, gluten-free and lactose-free selection filtered through a drop-down list, you’ll also find something that suits your ‘dietary requirements’.
+You’ll find a main meal for as little as £5.49 and breakfast for only a few quid.

 When you order anything over £20 from BaseCampFood.com use this discount code – WildFire10